hubmapconsortium/ingest-validation-tools/README.md

   --type_metadata TYPE_PATH [TYPE_PATH ...]
                         A list of type / metadata.tsv pairs of the form "<atacseq|codex|seqfish>:<local_path_to_tsv>".
+  --optional_fields FIELD [FIELD ...]
+                        The listed fields will be treated as optional.
+(But if they are supplied in the TSV, they will be validated.)
   --output {as_html_document,as_html_fragment,as_text,as_yaml}
   --add_notes           Append a context note to error reports.